LollosoSi/bruxism-detector/README.md

 - **NOTE:** do not use the electrodes without conductive gel or replacement.
 It's not going to work well if at all.

 ## **Graph and summary utility**
-An experimental graphing application is available for download and the source can be found at the Grapher branch.
+An experimental graphing application is available for download and the source can be found at the [Grapher branch](https://github.com/LollosoSi/bruxism-detector/tree/Grapher).
 </br>Run it in your `RECORDINGS` folder to:
  - Convert all your tracked data into graphs.
 Outputs at `Graphs/` folder.
     - Use the command line to generate graphs with a light theme: `java -jar generator.jar light`
     - Use the command line to generate data only for specific files (and `light` can also be inserted here): `java -jar generator.jar light 2025-03-30.csv`
         - The summary will only be generated from the files you feed in.
+    - If available, the data from the RAW folder will be included in your final graph.

 <img src="https://github.com/user-attachments/assets/3c9a1d9e-484c-43cd-a518-b54ade8fc5b7" width="500">
 <img src="https://github.com/user-attachments/assets/8dd3e7a2-c39b-4aa9-8f2d-7b40d9c20076" width="500">